This post covers everything you need to know about the law of tort.

 What is a tort?

-the tort may simply define as conduct that is not straight or lawful, but twisted, crooked, or unlawful.
-A person who commits a tort is called tort-feasor or ‘wrong-doer’
+The tort may simply define as conduct that is not straight or lawful, but twisted, crooked, or unlawful.
+A person who commits a tort is called a tort-feasor or ‘wrong-doer’

 It is worth noting that, it is very difficult to give a precise definition of tort because;

 - the law of tort comprises a large number of wrongs of different kinds